 If your child suffered from any of these NEC health complications after being fed cow’s milk-based infant formula, contact Sokolove Law today.

 Because of the high mortality rate for babies with NEC, it is very important to watch out for the signs of NEC and act quickly if you recognize them.

 Signs and symptoms of NEC in babies may include:

 - Bloating or swelling of the belly (abdominal distention)

 - Greenish-colored fluid (bile) in the stomach

 - Poor tolerance of feeding (not being able to digest food)

 If your infant is showing any of these NEC symptoms, consult a physician immediately.

-Who Can File a Baby Formula Lawsuit?
+Who Qualifies for the Baby Formula NEC Lawsuit?

 You may be able to file an NEC baby formula lawsuit if your child was: